All Episodes

 And that's a funny story into itself.

-But anyway, David Moranis has written a biography on Obama because Obama's biography's got a bunch of made up stuff in it.
+But anyway, David Moranis has written a biography on Obama because Obama's biography's got a bunch of made-up stuff in it.

-And now Moranus is scratching his head, all upset why people like me are highlighting his book to show how Obama didn't tell the truth.
+And now Moranis is scratching his head, all upset, why people like me are highlighting his book to show how Obama didn't tell the truth, where Moranis thought he was helping Obama straighten a bunch of stuff out.

-Well, anyway, one of the theories when Obama gave that bust as Churchill back was that he was ticked off at the Brits because they had done something with his grandfather during the Mau Mau Revolution.
+Well, anyway, one of the theories when Obama gave that bust to Churchill back was that he was ticked off at the Brits because they had done something with his grandfather during the Mau Mau Revolution.

-And the Brits never captured his grandfather, and they never held his grandfather prisoner, and they never tortured him.
+And the Brits never captured his grandfather and they never held his grandfather prisoner and they never tortured him.

-Moranus has uncovered that.
+Moranis has uncovered that.

 That's one of the things Obama made up in his book.